 Mental Health: A Practical Guide to Daily Well-Being

 Mental health affects how you think, feel, and act.
 It shapes decisions, relationships, and productivity.
 Small daily habits can improve it, while ignoring it can lead to long-term issues.
+This guide provides clear, practical steps to help you build and maintain better mental health.- Mental health affects thinking, emotions, and behavior

 - It influences decisions, relationships, and performance